 password: "{{ env_var('DBT_PASSWORD') }}"

-Create a new profile with blocks
+Create a new profiles.yml file with blocks

-Use a DbtCliProfile block to create profiles.yml.
+If you don’t have a profiles.yml file, you can use a DbtCliProfile block to create profiles.yml.
 Then, specify profiles_dir where profiles.yml will be written.
 Here’s example code with placeholders:

 from prefect import flow